avrabe/CarND-Behavioral-Cloning-P3/Readme.md

 what the characteristics of the dataset are.
 Information such as how the dataset was generated and examples of images from the dataset should be included._
+## Training data
 To train the model the data set Udacity [provided](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) was mainly used.
+Additionally I've added a small set of specific training data for the last curve before reaching the start point again.

 Mainly the center images are used.
 In addition the left and right images (when available) is used.
 For the left and right image an additional adjustment